foundry-rs/starknet-foundry/docs/src/appendix/sncast-library/call.md

 ```

 - `contract_address` - address of the contract to call.
-- `function_selector` - the selector of the function to call, as Cairo shortstring.
+- `function_selector` - the selector of the function to call.
 - `calldata` - inputs to the function to be called.

 ```rust